-The Centers for Disease Control (CDC) reported an outbreak of respiratory illness caused by a novel (new) coronavirus (termed “2019-nCoV”) that was first detected in Wuhan City, Hubei Province, China, and that continues to expand.
-The majority of confirmed cases are in China.
-Coronaviruses are a family of viruses that include the common cold and cause respiratory symptoms, such as coughing and congestion, and flu-like symptoms, such as fever.
+The CDC reported an outbreak of respiratory illness caused by a novel (new) coronavirus (termed “2019-nCoV”), which was first detected in Wuhan City, Hubei Province, China, and continues to spread.
+Coronaviruses are a family of viruses that can cause mild to severe respiratory symptoms, such as coughing and congestion, shortness of breath, and flu-like symptoms, such as fever.

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.